Posts Tagged ‘Jimmy James Canales’

 April 29, 7-8pm

-Hobbs Taylor Lofts, 8th & New Hampshire
+Hobbs Taylor Lofts, 8

 In her downtown loft, Spencer Museum of Art Director Saralyn Reece Hardy will host a discussion fresh from CAM (Contemporary Art Month) in San Antonio, Texas, regarding the subject of artistic involvement and integration into society as a whole.
 Four artists/directors will speak about their work, ideas on contemporary art-making and marketing, and their curatorial work both nationally and internationally.